secretgspot/22-cariari.agency/README.md

 ## Todo

-- [ ] figure out mail templating in supabase to send Token only
 - [ ] figure out proper policies for photos table
 - [ ] properties filter should allow for listing all residential/commercial/investments too
 - [ ] present sign-up with magic link only when the user completes the form
 - [ ] map acting strange when layout changes
 - [ ] sometimes from edit clicking on the property doesn't work
-- [ ] signout in nav (issue with the sign-out and getting stuck on loader)
+- [x] signout in nav (issue with the sign-out and getting stuck on loader)

 ## Lessons